Wire-Network/wire-cdt/docs/kv-intrinsics-reference.md

 **Returns:** `int32_t` -- Status code (0=OK).

 **Behavior:**
-- In the CDT multi\_index implementation, the stored primary key is `[scope:8B][pk:8B]` = 16 bytes
+- In the CDT multi\_index implementation, the stored primary key is `[pk:8B]` = 8 bytes
-- The caller extracts the 8-byte primary key from offset 8
+- The caller reads the 8-byte primary key directly from offset 0

 ---